firavoyage/blogging/readme.md

   - our brains have to work to translate the black squiggles on the page into words and then interpret the meaning and intent of those words.
   - when a character is described as tall with brown hair, a reader creates her own picture.
   - tv takes all that good imagination away.
+- tell me, and i will forget.
+  - show me, and i may remember.
+  - involve me, and i will understand.
+- i have a small device in my pocket that provides access to nearly the sum total of human knowledge.
+  - i use it to get into pointless arguments with people i don't know and look at pictures of cats. - (i wish i could claim that as original but it is something i read on the internet. between cats. :-/ )
+- we now generally consider moment to be a legacy project in maintenance mode.
+  - it is not dead,
+  - but it is indeed done.
 - world is powered by solitude.
   - gravitated and spellbound
   - beautifully advance
+- character is destiny
   - life is a long-plank game
-  - character is destiny
-- tell me, and i will forget.
-  - show me, and i may remember.
-  - involve me, and i will understand.
 - soli deo gloria.
   - god is light, and in him there is no darkness at all.
   - if we say we have fellowship with him yet walk in the darkness, we lie and do not practice the truth.